BUAA-BDA/OpenHuFu/README.md

 ### Running Hu-Fu on heterogeneous underlying spatial database

-To simplify the installation process, the underlying databases of all silos are PostgreSQL(PostGIS) in example.
-Recall that Hu-Fu can support heterogeneous underlying spatial database.
+To simplify the installation process, the underlying databases of all silos are PostgreSQL(PostGIS) in the example.
+Recall that Hu-Fu can support heterogeneous underlying spatial databases.
 We also provide the adapters for other five spatial databases.
-You can install these spatial databases by referring to the documentations as below.
+You can install these spatial databases by referring to documentations.

 * [PostGIS](https://postgis.net/)
 * [Simba](http://www.cs.utah.edu/~dongx/simba/)